annahutch/fcfdr/README.md

 <img src="man/figures/logo.png" align="right" />

-`fcfdr` is an R package that implements cFDR to generate GWAS
-\(p\)-values that have been adjusted using auxiliary covariates.
-It supports auxiliary covariates from any arbitrary distribution, enabling researchers to leverage a wide variety of auxiliary data types with GWAS
-\(p\)-values to boost power for discovery.
+`fcfdr` is an R package that implements the cFDR framework for a variety of auxiliary covariates.
+As input it requires GWAS p-values for a trait of interest and auxiliary data values.
+It then outputs “v-values” which can be interpreted as GWAS p-values that have been adjusted using the auxiliary data values.

 If you have any questions please do not hesitate to contact me:
 `anna.hutchinson@mrc-bsu.cam.ac.uk`